 This type of leadership is harmful and incredibly demotivating.
 And Meta could lose all of its A players in Zuck's attempt to clear the decks.

-She brings 25 years of experience as an , product , and leader to bear on the challenges of building human-centered high-performing tech teams.
+She brings 25 years of experience as an editor, product manager, and digital business leader to bear on the challenges of building human-centered high-performing tech teams.

-If you'd like to develop more and tech teams that hum together to drive results, check out Keep it Human and follow Maura Charles on LinkedIn.
+If you'd like to develop more human business and tech teams that hum together to drive results, check out Keep it Human and follow Maura Charles on LinkedIn.